MF home | news | bio | publications | books | contact

 Mark Fleischmann: Bio

 In 2011, I celebrated my tenth anniversary as a contributor to Home Theater, four years as a freelancer and six more as a full-timer.
 My book Practical Home Theater also celebrated its own tenth anniversary.
-I feel fine.
-How are you?

 In 2010, I celebrated my fifth anniversary as audio editor of Home Theater.